Pierresole/NuclearDataModels/README.md

-# nemo
-Neutron Evaluation Models
+# Neutron Evaluation Models
 =======
-# PYRAT Project

-Start with plots and demonstrating the fun we can have being a pyrat.
+@TODO start with plots and demonstrating the fun we can have being a NEMO.

 ## Why ?

-This project is a modern Resonance Analysis Tool, developped as self-teaching neutron interaction theory.
-Initially developped to adding fun in reading "Neutron Interaction Theory - A.Foderaro".
+Developped as self-teaching neutron interaction theory.

 Efficient implementation of physics formula were inspired from reading :
 - SAMMY Manual